-Raspberry Pi is increasing its capabilities with its developing computing power with the passing of time.
-Its small size with less price makes it awesome too to use in many digital projects.
+Raspberry Pi is increasing its capabilities with its developing computing power with time.
+Its small size with lower price makes it awesome too to use in many digital projects.
 We feel excited to share information about one such digital project.
-Yes, we are going to show you how you build your own OTT platform like Netflix using Raspberry Pi in this blog.
+Yes, we will show you how you build your own OTT platform, like Netflix, using Raspberry Pi in this blog.
 There are different ways to do this.
-And, there are several third-party products are available in the market to help you do this.
-Some of them are free and some of them come for a price.
-In this blog, we are going to show you how to build an advanced, futuristic media server using the Plex media server.
+And there are several third-party products available in the market to help you do this.
+Some of them are free, and some of them come for a price.
+In this blog, we will show you how to build an advanced, futuristic media server using the Plex media server.

 What is OTT?

 OTT stands for Over The Top media service.
 OTT is a media service that provides on-demand TV shows, movies, web series, and music over the internet.
-Unlike in traditional broadcast system, OTT content can be watched on any computers, smartphones, smart TV, gaming consoles, pretty much anything which has a web browser with an internet connection.
-Perfect examples for OTT services are Netflix and Amazon prime videos.
+Unlike traditional broadcast systems, OTT content can be watched on any computer, smartphone, smart TV, gaming console, or pretty much anything which has a web browser with an internet connection.
+Perfect examples of OTT services are Netflix and Amazon prime videos.

-In addition to that, the OTT platform indexes and catalogue the media files like pictures, audio, and video for you to play.
+In addition to that, the OTT platform indexes and catalog the media files like pictures, audio, and video for you to play.
 You can just send your queries and get the results on your screen.
-As an example, Search your favourite TV show, search for the movie you want to watch, and you can search all the songs by a singer or an artist.
-All these additional capabilities make the media server more user friendly, easier to manage, and more attractive to the user.
+As an example, Search for your favorite TV show, search for the movie you want to watch, and you can search for all the songs by a singer or an artist.
+All these additional capabilities make the media server more user-friendly, easier to manage, and more attractive to the user.
 That’s the reason it is gaining more attraction these days.

 What is Plex?

-Before we directly jump in to see how to set up the Plex media server on a Raspberry Pi, we would like to share some information about the Plex.
+Before we directly jump in to see how to set up the Plex media server on a Raspberry Pi, we would like to share some information about Plex.
 Plex is a fully-featured media server.
-It offers a lot of advanced features which you may not see in other media servers such as streaming directly to a browser.
+It offers a lot of advanced features which you may not see in other media servers, such as streaming directly to a browser.
 It provides an attractive web frontend not only for Plex clients but also for Plex admins to configure the Plex.
 Transcode is the best feature we found in the Plex, which offers freedom of media conversion on the run.
-Plex supports pretty much any devices you own, like, smartphones, smart TVs, Firesticks, smart set-top box, Xbox, and many more.
+Plex supports pretty much any device you own, like, smartphones, smart TVs, Firesticks, smart set-top boxes, Xbox, and many more.
 All these supports plenty of different frame size and formats.
-Transcode plays a magical role in order to support devices that even can’t play a file in its original format.
+Transcode plays a magical role in supporting devices that can’t play a file in its original format.
 For instance, if you have some media files that you can’t play on your Xbox 360.
 Plex can translate those files on the fly into a format that Xbox understands so you can watch them.

 The second feature I found very much needed is its way of optimizing the stream.
-Plex is intelligent enough to use a lot of compression and decoding techniques to support the varies types of the client which demand the stream.
-For instance, if your internet connection goes slow down suddenly for any reason while you are watching a movie on your smartphone, From that movement, you start receiving the lower quality of the stream to better optimize the network bandwidth.
-Basically, the more capable the devices you use to watch the videos, the better the things will go.
+Plex is intelligent enough to use a lot of compression and decoding techniques to support the various types of clients which demand the stream.
+For instance, if your internet connection slows down suddenly for any reason while you are watching a movie on your smartphone, From that movement, you start receiving the lower quality of the stream to better optimize the network bandwidth.
+Basically, the more capable the devices you use to watch the videos, the better things will go.

 At last, We would also like to tell you that Plex is not just limited to your home network.
 You can use it to stream your media on the internet.
 This allows you to enjoy your media wherever you are.
 Your media is always at your fingertips.
 All you need is a computer with your media files stored and a Plex server running on it.
 Let’s explore how you set up your media server step by step on a small computer like Raspberry Pi in this tutorial.

-- Your choice of clean formatted and partitioned storage drives connected to Pi to store media files.
-Please check out our post “How to Partition and Format the Hard Drives on Raspberry Pi:” to know more about adding a hard drive to a Raspberry Pi.
+- Your choice of clean formatted and partitioned storage drives is connected to a Pi to store media files.
+Please check out our post “How to Partition and Format the Hard Drives on Raspberry Pi:” to learn more about adding a hard drive to a Raspberry Pi.

-- We also recommend you to read this post “How to set up a personal cross-platform file server on Raspberry Pi” prior to starting this mini project.
+- We also recommend you read this post, “How to set up a personal cross-platform file server on Raspberry Pi,” before starting this mini project.
 This post gives a background of our directory file structure on which we are going to build a Plex media server.

 - Configure Plex media server